 GFCA’s successful ATCL Foundation Acting Diploma courses are offered in conjunction with Trinity College London.
 We are registered with TCL as an examination centre, and the award provides 90 credits at Level 4 of the QCF (Qualifications Credit Framework).
 We are pleased that, to date, our students have achieved an average mark of 74% (over two-thirds being awarded a Distinction).

 The course is ideal – for young people in their gap year who are interested in developing a future in acting – and for older people seeking a change in direction – who would like to gain a thorough appreciation for what it means to train as an actor.
 Everyone has the opportunity to dramatically improve their skills under the guidance of top experts in acting, movement, improvisation and voice.

-The course prepares students for the Trinity ATCL examination in July [or December] and a whole lot more.
+The course prepares students for the Trinity ATCL examination in June, and a whole lot more.

 In the Method-based training that we offer at the Giles Foreman Centre for Acting, the acting class is of central importance.
 Students learn a rigorous process for opening up emotionally, learning to trust their impulses and how to analyse a script thoroughly.
 They learn to deconstruct characters, to discover the core motivations and to develop clear character thought processes.
 They also take part in intensive movement and voice classes in order to gain a degree of mastery of their instrument from a technical perspective, as well as Meisner technique, and improvisation classes to expand and test the limits of their imagination and spontaneity.